 ...teaches the writing process, which includes prewriting, drafting, revising, and editing.
 Through a variety of writing assignments, the student will analyze audience and purpose, research and organize ideas, and format and design documents based on subject matter and content.
 Keyboarding skills are required for this course.
-It also develops critical reading and thinking skills through the analysis of a variety of written documents PREREQUISITE: 10831103 Intro to College Wrtg or CONDITION: Written Comm Prepared Learner (Accuplacer Wrtg min score of 86 or Equivalent) and COREQUISITE: 10838105 Intro Rdg & Study Skills or CONDITION: Reading Accuplacer min score of 74 or equivalent or CONDITION: Reading accupicer minimum score of 74 or equivalent
+It also develops critical reading and thinking skills through the analysis of a variety of written documents.

+PREREQUISITE: 10831103 Intro to College Wrtg or CONDITION: Written Comm Prepared Learner (Accuplacer Wrdg min score of 86 or Equivalent) and COREQUISITE: 10838105 Intro Rdg & Study Skills or CONDITION: Reading Accuplacer min score of 74 or equivalent